jessica-woodgate/desk23/Documentation/3. UX Design/README.md

 Feedback obtained for this iteration during the middle of the third Sprint of the website, which can be found here: [Feedback Session 4](https://github.com/jess-mw/desk23/tree/main/Documentation/3.%20UX%20Design/Feedback/Feedback%20Session%204) indicated that the tutorial elements were too tightly packed and possibly overwhelming when the user first lands on the globe page.
 The user would prefer to be given a hint on what the bar-charts represent as well as cleaning up the display of the literacy rates when clicked upon.

-The following changes were incorporated into the final design of the website, which can be found here - [Final Website Design](https://github.com/jess-mw/desk23/tree/main/Documentation/3.%20UX%20Design/Feedback/Final%20Website%20Design):
+The following changes were incorporated into the final design of the website:

 | User Story                                                                                                                                                    | Implementation                                                                                                                                                                                                                                  |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|